EndPointCorp/end-point-blog/2020/01/07/increasing-website-load-speed.html.md

 ![Enabling compression in IIS](increasing-website-load-speed/enabling-compression-iis.jpg)

-Now, if we are running an ASP.NET MVC/WebForms website, this won't be enough: We will also need to add some custom code to our `global.asax` file in our website root, for all dynamic content to be compressed before sending the response to the client:
+Now, if we are running an ASP.NET MVC/WebForms website, this won't be enough: We will also need to add some custom code to our `global.asax` file in our website root, for all backend responses to be compressed before sending the response to the client:

 * <b>global.asax</b>: